Xilinx/Vitis_Libraries/vision/README.md

 All the prerequisites need to be installed before starting with Vitis flow.
 For embedded devices, platforms and common images have to downloaded separately from the Xilinx official [download center](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/embedded-platforms.html).

-All the limitations and constraints of Vitis (OS support, compatibility etc.) are also applicable to Vitis Vison library.
+All the limitations and constraints of Vitis ([OS support, compatibility](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installation-Requirements) etc.) are also applicable to Vitis Vison library.

-Please refer to L2/L3 readme on how to setup the environment and run the functions
+Please refer to [L2/L3 readme](https://github.com/Xilinx/Vitis_Libraries/blob/master/vision/L2/README.md) on how to setup the environment and run the functions.

 ## OTHER INFORMATION
 Full User Guide for Vitis Vision and using OpenCV on Xilinx devices Check here:
 [Xilinx Vitis Vision User Guide](https://xilinx.github.io/Vitis_Libraries/vision/2021.2/index.html)

 ## SUPPORT
-For questions and to get help on this project or your own projects, visit the [Xilinx Forums](https://forums.xilinx.com/t5/Vitis-Acceleration-SDAccel-SDSoC/bd-p/tools_v)
+For questions and to get help on this project or your own projects, visit the [Xilinx Forums](https://support.xilinx.com/s/topic/0TO2E000000YKYAWA4/vitis-acceleration-acceleration?language=en_US)

 ## LICENSE AND CONTRIBUTING TO THE REPOSITORY
 The source for this project is licensed under the [Apache License](http://www.apache.org/licenses/LICENSE-2.0)